-The Agreement is formed between Rock Level Ltd, a limited company registered in England and Wales with company number 06628937, with the registered office 7 Monkton Hill, Chippenham, Wiltshire, United Kingdom, SN15 1EP, and the customer named on the Order Confirmation (‘the Customer’).
+The Agreement is formed between Rock Level Ltd, a limited company registered in England and Wales with company number 06628937, with the registered office 3-4 Oaklands Close, Mangotsfield, Bristol, United Kingdom, BS16 9EL, and the customer named on the Order Confirmation (‘the Customer’).

 “Acceptable Use Policy” means Rock Level’s Acceptable Use Policy, as updated from time to time, which can be found on the Website.

 “Associated Company” means a subsidiary or holding company of a company or any subsidiary company of such subsidiary or holding company.
 The terms “subsidiary” and “holding company” have the meanings given to them by section 1159 of the Companies Act 2006.

 “Consumer” means an individual who is making use of the Services not as part of a business, trade or profession or for the purpose of financial or commercial gain including the placing of advertisements on any domain.
 An individual shall not be construed as a Consumer where the individual is the registered holder of 10 or more domains, is carrying on business using any services ordered from Rock Level or who has registered any domain(s) during the applicable landrush or sunrise periods.